MrMinyUkho/android-touch-emulator/README.md

 ```sh
 chroot /mnt/arch /sbin/su - root
 ```
-11. If you're having trouble resolving hostnames, add the correct DNS to resolv.conf.
+11. If you're having trouble resolving hostnames, add the correct DNS to `resolv.conf`.
 There may also be problems with access to this file, for example, I had it.
 It's okay, just delete the file and create a new one:
 ```sh
 echo "nameserver 8.8.8.8" >> /etc/resolv.conf
 # If it gives an error